Jason Todd: The Lost Days

 Jason Todd creates a false arms trafficking of advanced military arsenal, knowing that Batman would respond.
-This provides Jason an opportunity to plant a bomb beneath the Batmobile while Batman is on a stakeout for the arms deal.
-Batman enters the car and is at Jason's mercy, detonator in hand.
+This provides Todd an opportunity to plant a bomb beneath the Batmobile while Batman is on a stakeout for the arms deal.
+Batman enters the car and is at Todd's mercy, detonator in hand.
 However, Todd realizes that if he went through with it, his former mentor would never know about his return nor the identity of his killer.
 Todd instead decides to kill Batman directly by traveling across the globe in search of a similar, but deadlier type of training to Bruce Wayne's own to prepare for that day.
 For years, Todd learns various skills from various masters, assassins, mercenaries, and aviators around the globe, including guns, poisons and antitoxins, martial arts, acrobatics, and bomb-making.
-Upon learning that the man training him in lethal combat is also the leader of a child sex slave ring, Jason frees the latest shipment of children and takes them to a local embassy, then returns to the training compound and poisons his new mentor for his crimes.
+Upon learning that the man training him in lethal combat is also the leader of a child sex slave ring, Todd frees the latest shipment of children and takes them to a local embassy, then returns to the training compound and poisons his new mentor for his crimes.
 Upon being questioned by Talia al Ghul, Todd says it was not murder but rather that he "put down a reptile".
-Jason has since repeated the same pattern of killing his teachers when finding them guilty after he has finished with his training.
+Todd repeated the same pattern of killing his teachers when finding them guilty after he has finished with his training.

-During his journey, Jason discovers his Robin replacement was Timothy "Tim" Drake, which further torments him.
+During his journey, Todd discovers that his replacement as Robin was Tim Drake, which further torments him.
 He also learns that the man teaching him bomb-making is involved in a Russian mafia-backed deal meant to push the resources of British law-enforcement away from mob crime and onto Islamic extremist terrorism with a framed bombing plot.
 Todd manages to hunt down the gang and safely detonate the bombs.
-Ironically, the only surviving member of the gang offers Jason the possibility of a large government payday in exchange for his life, because he knows where a very wanted man is.
+Ironically, the only surviving member of the gang offers Todd the possibility of a large government payday in exchange for his life, because he knows where a very wanted man is.
 That wanted man turns out to be the Joker.